mozilla/bedrock/docs/coding.rst

 For column renames:

-* Release 1: Add your new column and amend the codebase to use it instead of the old column
+* Release 1: Add your new column
+* Release 2: Amend the codebase to use it instead of the old column
-* Release 2: Clean up - drop the old, deprecated column, which should not be referenced in code at this point.
+* Release 3: Clean up - drop the old, deprecated column, which should not be referenced in code at this point.

 For column drops: